-Search engine marketing (SEM) is a very common type of interactive advertisement.
-When a customer types in a search query, they can receive ads based on the words they used.
+Search engine marketing (SEM) is a common type of interactive advertisement.
+When a customer types in a search query, they receive ads based on the words and phrases they entered.
 SEM involves many of the same practices you use for conducting search engine optimization (SEO) and creating pay-per-click (PPC) ads.
 This helps your information show up in the most relevant search results.

 Email marketing is interactive because it’s a direct-to-consumer method of communication.
 It creates opportunities for dialogue and leaves a data footprint to analyze as well.
-You can segment your lists to get information to the right people based on what you know about them, and you can also customize your mailers in response to the data you collect and analyze.
+You can segment your subscriber lists to get information to the right people based on what you know about them.
+You can also customize your mailers in response to the data you collect and analyze.
 This method allows people to respond to you and give feedback.
 It also expands the data portfolio because you can track the metrics of these communications.

-Blogging serves as a form of interactive media because it’s designed for sharing and often comes with features that allow customers and consumers to voice their thoughts.
-Most blogs are linkable and make it easy to share posts on social media.
-This shareability can expand readership and increase those data profiles, and this increased information allows you to figure out how to turn leads into potential customers.
-Most blogs also have a comment section or include forms and polls that encourage readers to participate in the discussion.
+Blogging serves as a form of interactive media because it’s designed for sharing and often comes with features that allow readers to voice their thoughts.
+Most blog posts have social share buttons that make it easy for readers to add to their social feeds.
+This shareability can expand readership and increase the data profiles of your audience.
+This increased information allows you to figure out how to turn leads into potential customers.
+Most blogs also have a comment section or include forms and polls that encourage readers to take part in the discussion.

-Widgets are a fun way to make your websites and blogs more interactive for visitors.
-They allow you to connect your own profiles and content from other sources on the web to your primary site.
-For example, WordPress offers a variety of widgets for sharing information like your Goodreads lists, social media feeds, and Spotify playlists.
-You can customize the widgets to get visitors to follow links and jump around the web to see your content.
+Widgets allow you to connect your brand social profiles and content from other sources to your primary website.
+For example, WordPress offers a variety of widgets for sharing information like Goodreads lists, social media feeds, and Spotify playlists.
+You can customize the widgets to get visitors to follow links and travel the web, on and off your domain, to see more content.

 Social media is one of the driving forces behind interactive marketing.
-These sites and apps make sharing, conversing, and providing opinions as simple as typing a sentence or speaking into your microphone.
-These profiles include ways to share information with customers and get automatic feedback, which then helps drive campaigns.
+These platforms make sharing, conversing, and providing opinions as simple as typing a sentence or speaking into a device’s microphone.
+Social profiles create opportunities to share information with customers instantly and get automatic feedback, which then helps drive campaign evolution.

 Targeted ads, while not as interactive as some methods, still use data from other sources to provide the most relevant content.
-All the demographic data you collect from elsewhere on the internet can help you plan and segment groups for targeted advertising.
-This may be a popular option in connection with SEM and PPC ads.
+All the demographic data you collect from elsewhere on the internet can help you plan and segment groups for this type of advertising.
+Using these ads is a popular option in connection with SEM and PPC advertising.

 Use these tips to help you strengthen your interactive marketing tactics:

-It’s interesting to speculate on what the future of interactive marketing may look like, especially when we haven’t even invented some of the new technologies that may become most important to the strategy.
+It’s interesting to speculate on what the future of interactive marketing may look like, especially when we haven’t even invented some of the new technologies that may become most important to the strategy yet.
 For example, Harvard Business Review published an article called “The Future of Interactive Marketing” in 1996.
-It discusses the benefits of the World Wide Web and how television ads can be interactive if they encourage people to call a toll-free number.
+It discussed the benefits of the World Wide Web and how television ads could be interactive if they encouraged people to call a toll-free number.
 It’s safe to say that we’ve made just a few more advancements in interactive marketing in the last 25 years.

 Michael Brenner of Marketing Insider Group published a more recent article in 2018 called “The Future of Digital Marketing: Predictions for 2021 and Beyond.”
 He expected the following to be prominent in digital and interactive marketing by the year 2021: